Sri Reddy Attacks Sundar C; Also Claims Vishal Threatened Her For Speaking Against Casting Couch

 Will Sri Reddy Ever Stop?

 Last month, Sri Reddy had accused Nani of exploiting her and claimed that he is the reason she could not be a part of Bigg Boss Telugu Season 2.
 Following this, the 'Natural Star' had taken legal action against her.
-However, this has hasn't affected her at all.
-That said And done, she would ultimately have to either stop making such rants or provide concrete evidence.
+However, this hasn't affected her at all.
+That said and done, she would ultimately have to either stop making such rants or provide concrete evidence.